Mastering the yoga lunge pose enhances leg strength, hip flexibility, and mental focus, serving as a cornerstone for more advanced yoga practices.

 - To leave the pose, bring your hands back to the floor.
 Step the right foot back into a downward-facing dog.

-If you prefer visual instruction of high lunge, check out this video:
+If you prefer visual instruction for high lunge, check out this video:

 Low Lunge Pose